Asian-owned Boba tea was accused of cultural appropriation by a Black woman

 You’re not black-owned!
 You’re stealing black culture!”

-A black American woman ranted at an Indonesian-owned “Trap Tea store” in Aurora, Colorado.
+A woke Black American woman ranted at an Indonesian-owned “Trap Tea store” in Aurora, Colorado.
 Alewia Tola Roba accused the Asian owners of “stealing black culture.”
 Another black customer tried to mediate.
 Aleiwa called him a “coon.”
 She said the following:

 “This establishment is not black-owned, but you’re stealing black culture,” she said.
 “Is this not black culture?
 Trap Tea…” “No!
 You’re thieves!…

-Asian people stealing black culture once again!
+Asian people are stealing black culture once again!
 Once again!” she said.
-“It’s okay; you’ll be exposed though!
+“It’s okay; you’ll be exposed, though!
 You’re not black-owned!
 You’re stealing black culture!

 Trap culture—for black culture only

 Another problem was that the “trap culture” grew out of socioeconomic disparity directly caused by systemic racism,” Jones said.
 The issue runs deep.
-Black groups led by Black Lives Matter, currently fighting for “racial equality.”
+Massive and even destructive protests led by Black Lives Matter fighting for “racial equality.”